polileco/sdmmr/readme.md

 The update needs to be done from another medium, such as a floppy disk.

-Copy the desired firmware version file (available in the **firmware** directory), the firmware file that is working in your cartridge (to recovery if needed) and the update utility (_UPDSDMMR.COM_ available in the **tools** directory).
+Copy the desired firmware version file (available in the **firmware** directory), the firmware of the same version that is currently working in your cartridge (to recovery if needed) and the update utility (_UPDSDMMR.COM_ available in the **tools** directory).
 If you are using a floppy disk, also copy your own MSX-DOS 1 boot files (_MSX-DOS.SYS_ and _COMMAND.COM_).

 Boot MSX disabling the kernel [1] of **SDMMR 1024K**, if your cartridge is in _slot 1_ just keep the "**Q**" key pressed.
-After booting from the chosen media, run, for example:
+After booting from the chosen media you can run, for example:

 `UPDSDMMR SDMMR105.ROM`

 After the firmware update, it is advisable to follow the steps below if you already have a 'bootable' SD with a previous version of Nextor:

-1. Copy from **tools** the _NEXTOR.SYS_ file available in the respective directory of the firmware version used;
+1. If exist copy from **tools** the _NEXTOR.SYS_ (for the root of the SD) and the _.COM_ file(s) (for example, to the directory where the current Nextor executables are), available in the respective directory of the same firmware version;

-2. If there is, in the same directory, the package _TOOLS.ZIP_ that contains the utilities that were updated or created for the new Nextor kernel.
-Extract them to SD overwriting your previous files.
+2. If there is in the same directory the package _TOOLS.ZIP_ extract them to SD overwriting your previous files.
+That archive contains the utilities that were updated or created for the new Nextor kernel.
 * Links

    [1] [MSX - Boot keys](https://www.msx.org/wiki/Boot_keys)